UnitPrice

 });

-If the backend gives you only the variant's pack size and a per-100g convention, compute the price yourself rather than dropping the field entirely:
+If the backend gives you only the variant's pack size and a per-100g convention, compute the price yourself rather than dropping the field entirely.
+Use @screeny05/ts-money for the math so the minor-unit rounding and zero-decimal currencies are handled for you, instead of computing amount by hand:

 const variantWeightG = 500; // 500g pack